MicrosoftDocs/dataexplorer-docs/data-explorer/cluster-disk-encryption.md

 ms.reviewer: gabil
 ms.service: data-explorer
 ms.topic: how-to
-ms.date: 08/02/2020
+ms.date: 02/06/2022
 ---

 # Secure your cluster using Disk Encryption in Azure Data Explorer - Azure portal

 [Azure Disk Encryption](/azure/security/azure-security-disk-encryption-overview) helps protect and safeguard your data to meet your organizational security and compliance commitments.
 It provides volume encryption for the OS and data disks of your cluster virtual machines.
-It also integrates with [Azure Key Vault](/azure/key-vault/), which allows us to control and manage the disk encryption keys and secrets, and ensure all data on the VM disks is encrypted.

 ## Enable encryption at rest in the Azure portal